Wysocki CreativeZack Wysocki · The Full Story

 the Start of Real Creative Work.

 After years on a Dell Inspiron that increasingly felt like a liability, I went back to Apple.
 The MacBook era. iPhoto.
 GarageBand.
 Pages.
-A machine that understood that design wasn't a feature — it was the point.
-This was the year my relationship with creative tools deepened into something that would become a career.
-Every application felt like it wanted you to make something.
-So I did.
+A machine that understood design wasn't a feature — it was the point.
+This was the year my relationship with creative tools deepened into a career.

 💻